mtlynch/mtlynch.io/content/posts/digitizing/index.md

 {{<notice type="info">}}
 **A brief rant about EverPresent**

+To capture the footage, I worked with a company called EverPresent, and I found their data security and customer service practices to be severely lacking.

-The downside was that my fears about security were realized.
-All their plans require the customer to receive their files via cloud storage, so I opted against having them store a copy on any other physical media.
-But when I picked up my tapes, they had also copied my files to an external hard drive and wanted to charge me several hundred dollars for it.
-They also wanted to charge me a different fee for the digitization than we had agreed.
-They only relented after I showed them an email where the rep quoted me the price.
+All EverPresent packages require the customer to receive their files via cloud storage, so I declined their add-on option for storing a copy on an USB hard drive.
+Despite this, they gave me an external hard drive with a copy of my files and wanted to charge me several hundred dollars for it.
+They took back the hard drive, but I have to take it on faith that they securely wiped my files before providing the same device to another customer.
+They also billed me a higher fee than we had agreed and only relented after I forwarded them an email where their rep quoted me the lower price.

-When I looked at the instructions for accessing my files on cloud storage, I realized that the password was just duplicated from the URL.
+When I looked at the instructions for accessing my files on cloud storage, I realized they had a huge security hole. that the password was just duplicated from the URL.
 They published all their customers videos in a way that anyone could guess most of their customers' URLs.
 They were password protected, but the password matched the URL, so if you found a valid URL, you knew the password.

-I reported the issue to them, and they were polite and timely in their responses.
-They promised to remediate the issue within weeks, but then did nothing.
-I contacted them a couple months later to check on status, and they said that tehy decided against fixing the issue, but switched to a new password scheme.
+I reported the issue to them, and, to their credit, they quickly and professionally escalated it to their CEO and head of XX.
+They promised to remediate the issue within weeks, but then nothing happened.
+I contacted them a couple months later to check on status, and they said that they decided against fixing the issue, but switched to a new password scheme.
 They said that they could tell from their Box.com logs that nobody was exploiting this issue in the wild (sidenote: I'm not sure that Box.com offers logging to verify this), so they just let existing customer URLs expire after six months and switched future customers to the more secure password scheme.
 They never shared details of their new password scheme with me except to say XXX.
 {{</notice>}}

 ## Part 2: Editing

 My experience with home videos is that 90% of the footage is boring, 8% is entertaining, and 2% is amazing.
 That means that after you digitize the tapes, there's still lots of work to do.

-My first pass at editing was to just use Adobe Premiere Elements.
-This is a great tool, and it's inexpensive.
-Critically important for this type of work is the zoom bar.
-You want to be able to zoom out to jump around a long clip but zoom in and jump forward and backwards frame-by-frame when you're cutting the end of a scene.
+### Critical for editing: a zoomable timeline

+Editing a home video really comes down to finding the boundaries between different clips.
+VHS tapes contain a long stream of different video clips and dead air, so you have to find where each clip starts and ends.

+I tried a few different tools, but nothing came close to Adobe Premiere Elements.
+It's still available without a monthly subscription for under $100.
+Its killer feature is the the zoomable timeline.

+When editing, I generally wanted to zoom out to find the rough boundary between clips and then zoom in so I could move frame-by-frame to find the exact ending spot.

 TODO: Screenshot of Premiere